chroma-core/chroma/pull_request_template.md

 ## Migration plan

-_Are there any migrations, or any forwards/backwards compatability changes needed in order to make sure this change deploys reliably?_
+_Are there any migrations, or any forwards/backwards compatibility changes needed in order to make sure this change deploys reliably?_

 ## Observability plan